 On June 16, 2020, the sponsor paid an aggregate of \$25,000, or approximately \$0.004 per share, to cover certain of our offering costs in consideration of 5,750,000 shares of our Class B common stock, par value \$0.0001.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares after this offering.
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding common stock upon the consummation of this offering.

-On , 2020, our sponsor transferred founder shares to each of our independent director nominees at their original purchase price.
+Prior to the consummation of our initial public offering, our sponsor will transfer 25,000 founder shares to each of Mr. William P. Crowell and Mr. Henry A. Crumpton, independent director nominees, and 32,500 founder shares to Mr. Gilman Louie, an independent director nominee, at their original purchase price.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,000,000 private placement warrants (or 6,600,000 private placement warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one share of our Class A common stock at \$11.50 per share, for a purchase price of \$6,000,000 (or \$6,600,000 if the underwriter's over-allotment option is exercised in full), or \$1.00 per whole warrant, that will also be worthless if we do not complete a business combination.
-Holders of founder shares have agreed (A) to vote any shares owned by them in favor of any proposed business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
+In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,000,000 private placement warrants (or 6,600,000 private placement warrants if the underwriter's over-allotment option is exercised in full), each exercised to purchase one share of our Class A common stock at \$11.50 per share, for a purchase price of \$6,000,000 (or \$6,600,000 if the underwriter's over-allotment option is exercised in full), or \$1.00 per whole warrant, that will also be worthless if we do not complete a business combination.
+Houders shares in connection with a stockholder vote to approve a proposed initial business combination.
 In addition, we may obtain loans from our sponsor, affiliates of our sponsor or an officer or director, and we may pay our sponsor, officers, directors and any of their respective affiliates fees and expenses in connection with identifying, investigating and completing an initial business combination.